UTILITY WAREHOUSE

 It flexed across billing use cases:

-I contributed this header component to the App UI library with usage guidelines, giving squads a consistent space to surface key actions — e.g. top-ups for Cashback or urgent price changes for Mobile.
+After collaborating with the design systems team, I contributed this header component to the App UI library with usage guidelines, giving squads a consistent space to surface key actions such as top-ups for the Cashback space or urgent price changes for Mobile.

-To make billing more accessible, we introduced a dedicated Billing tab in the app’s bottom navigation — positioning it alongside Home, Help and Cashback as a core part of the user experience.
+To make billing more accessible, we introduced a dedicated Billing tab in the app’s bottom navigation — positioning it alongside other core journeys such as Home, Help and Cashback Card.

-To make billing more accessible, we introduced a dedicated Billing tab in the app’s bottom navigation — positioning it alongside Home, Help and Cashback as a core part of the user experience.
+To make billing more accessible, we introduced a dedicated Billing tab in the app’s bottom navigation — positioning it alongside other core journeys such as Home, Help and Cashback Card.

 The Full Billing Experience